diwanashita/diwanashita.github.io/README.md

 You can also find the github repository I used as reference [here](https://github.com/adrianhajdin/project_3D_developer_portfolio/tree/main)

-Adrian has really good material on learning basics and advance levels of javascript and I would highly recommend checking hime out.
+Adrian has really good material on learning basics and advance levels of javascript and I would highly recommend checking him out.
 Personally, I was curious about the timeline and rotating logos which is what motivated to create my own website.

 Another credit goes to ChatGPT which helped me a lot in debugging.